autistic-symposium/backend-and-orchestration-toolkit/kustomize-example/README.md

 The overlay should not be in the same directory as the base files, and in this case, we are using `$BASE/overlays/dev`.

-From `victoria` root directory, run:
+From the root directory, run:
 ```
 OVERLAY_HOME=($pwd)/overlays
 DEV_HOME=$OVERLAY_HOME/dev